usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Facilitator Tip:** These stages are customizable if the persona’s story differs (e.g., therapist issuing a letter, housing manager processing a request).

 **Time Breakdown (60 minutes total)**
-* **5 minutes:** Select persona & assign team facilitator/note-taker
+* **5 minutes:** Select persona & assign team facilitator/note-taker.
-* **30 minutes:** Complete the journey map together (focus on user experience—not internal processes)
+* **30 minutes:** Complete the journey map together (focus on user experience—not internal processes).
-* **15 minutes:** Do a “gallery walk” so each team can provide a readout to the rest of the class that highlights their key takeaways for each persona
+* **15 minutes:** Do a “gallery walk” so each team can provide a readout to the rest of the class that highlights their key takeaways for each persona.
-* **5 minutes:** Prepare a short reflection for the next team share-out or synthesis session
+* **5 minutes:** Prepare a short reflection for the next team share-out or synthesis session.

 ### **Descriptions for the Prompts in Each Column**